shaluchan/Terminal-Dictionary/README.md

 The following Python packages are required to run the script:

 - `requests`: For making API requests.
-- `pandas`: For data manipulation
+- `pandas`: For data manipulation.
-- `numpy`: For numerical operations
+- `numpy`: For numerical operations.

 ## Installation